ABOUT

 Rosalie Haizlett Illustration

-My work is based in the wild and wonderful hills of West Virginia.
-Through my art, I share my appreciation for the natural world by creating vibrant watercolor art prints, illustrated nature books and online classes to help others connect to their own surroundings using their creativity.
+Rosalie's work is based in the wild and wonderful mountains of West Virginia.
+Through her art, she shares her appreciation for the natural world by creating vibrant watercolor art prints, illustrated nature books and online classes to help others connect to their own surroundings using their creativity.

 2023 Artist-in-Residence – Roger Tory Peterson Institute of Natural History